 Can I make use of the library computers?

 Due to the Covid-19 measures, most computers at the Inner City and Randwyck Library are not accessible; you need to bring your own device.

 However, we have a few computers available at both libraries for students who do not have a working device.

 When you book your study place, set the filter on the reservation page to Category: Study place (PC) to search for available spots.

 The library provides cleaning equipment to wipe your keyboard/mouse clean.

 Can I borrow books?

 It is possible to request books from both the collections and closed stacks of the Inner City and Randwyck Libraries.
-Please contact Ask your Librarian if you urgently need a book, the pick-up point will be in the Inner City Library.
+Please contact Ask your Librarian if you urgently need a book, pick-up points will either be in the Inner City or the Randwyck Library.

 If you cannot come to Maastricht, you can request scans of chapters of a book, also via Ask your Librarian.
 Please note that the number of pages we can scan for you is restricted to 50.